-Tramadol also affects neurochemicals such as serotonin and norepinephrine.
+But do they know that tramadol also affects neurochemicals such as serotonin and norepinephrine?
 That means the drug behaves a little like antidepressants such as Zoloft (sertraline, which is an SSRI or selective serotonin reuptake inhibitor) or Effexor (venlafaxine an SNRI) in the brain.
-Tramadol has not been approved to treat depression.
+Tramadol has not been approved to treat depression, however.
 More on this effect (and its complications) in a moment.

 The problem with theories is that they don’t always work out the way they are supposed to.
 In the case of tramadol, there are a number of side effects and complications that were not necessarily anticipated.

 • Itching, skin rash (could be life threatening!)